Trump seeks to delay meeting with China's Xi by 'a month or so' due to Iran war

 WASHINGTON: US President Donald Trump on Monday (Mar 16) said he is seeking to delay a highly anticipated trip to China in early April by about a month because of the Iran war.

-"We've requested that we delay it a month or so," Trump told reporters at the White House.
+"Because of the war I want to be here, I have to be here, I feel.
+And so we've requested that we delay it a month or so," Trump told reporters at the White House when asked about the China trip.

+The US leader insisted that he had a "very good relationship" with China and was not trying to play games by postponing the highly anticipated trip to the rival superpower.

+"There's no tricks to it either, it's not like 'oh gee, I'm waiting.'
+It's very simple.
+We got a war going on.
+I think it's important that I be here," added Trump.

 China's embassy in Washington did not immediately respond to a request for comment.